Rooxo-RPG/RPG_misc/Balman/Zo-on.md

 Such evil deeds, they believe, increase the evil within a person and increase the amount of free evil in the world, which is why crime is heavily punished.
 For serious crimes a person will be sentenced to death by being burned alive, a process which is supposed to cleanse the soul as well as the body, allowing the person to be rid of the evil within them and allow them to go to the afterlife.
 The way such a execution takes place is in a few steps.
-At first, the sentenced will be sedated with PLANT1 in order to make the rest of the procedure less painful for them.
+At first, the sentenced will be sedated with Dlishu in order to make the rest of the procedure less painful for them.
 Then they will be placed in the middle of the town on a prepared stand, where they will be burned alive.
 Here, the fact that the flames turn a darker red than if a person has died naturally is also taken as evidence there's more evil within that person.
 Once the person has died, a wodden connection from the pyre to a different fire that's always burning, the criminal flames will be closed and the fire will be allowed to spread from the pyre to there.
 Once the flames have joined the criminal flames and the pyre and the connection have burned down the ceremony is over and the remaining coals will be removed.
 Both the criminal and ancestral flames are always kept burning in order to ensure the evil the flames supposedly contain won't return to the world.
-After many bodies or criminals have been burned and the flames go out, forming a fleshstone, this new fleshstone will be taken by a priest and hidden far from the village out of fear CULTURE2 will find them on raids.
+After many bodies or criminals have been burned and the flames go out, forming a fleshstone, this new fleshstone will be taken by a priest and hidden far from the village out of fear Ku-una will find them on raids.

 ## Architecture